Charly Jordan Stretches Out In A Frilly String Bikini

 The waist of Charly’s matching bottoms featured the same frilly trim as her top.
 In her first snapshot, she was pictured from the side with her right knee bent.
 This provided a view of her bottoms’ thong back, which left little of her pert backside to the imagination.
 The garment also had long string ties on the sides.

 Charly was wearing her blond hair styled in big, bouncy curls.
-Her beauty look included a soft pink lip, dark winged eyeliner, full fluttery eyelashes, and shimmery pink eye shadow.
+Her beauty look included a soft pink lip, dark-winged eyeliner, full fluttery eyelashes, and shimmery pink eye shadow.

 Charly was stretching in front of a window, and bright natural sunlight was illuminating her flawless skin so that it almost appeared to glow.
 She had her back arched, and her side pose perfectly showcased her trim waist.
 The model was also stretching her arms up over her head, which highlighted her washboard abs.
 She had her eyes closed with a blissful expression on her face.

-Charly’s second photo provided a closer look at her bikini top and her makeup.
+Charly’s second photo provided a closer look at her bikini top and makeup.
 Her third photo was almost identical to her first, but she was cheekily sticking her tongue out.
 In her final shot, Charly was pictured from the hips up.
 She was tilting her head to the side, and she had a dreamy look on her face.

 As of this writing, Charly’s photo set has received over 207,000 likes and hundreds of comments.
-One of these was a shout-out from Playboy model Rachel Cook.
+One of these was a shoutout from Playboy model Rachel Cook.
 While Charly’s fans might think that she looks perfect, her response to Rachel’s friendly “Hey” revealed that there’s at least one thing she’d like to change about her appearance.

 “Girl I’ve been seeing your posts.
 HOW R U SO TAN.
 I need some of that,” Charly wrote.